 After your tour, you will be transferred back to your hotel.
 (This service is on a private basis.)

 In the morning, you will be picked up at your hotel in Santa Marta and transferred to the airport in good time to board your domestic flight to Pereira.
-Upon arrival in Pereira, you will be picked up at the airport and transferred to your hotel.
+Upon arrival in Pereira, you will be greeted at the airport by your driver and transferred to your hotel.
 (This service is on a private basis.)

 Upon arrival at Hacienda Bambusa in Coffee Country's hillsides, enjoy an introductory hike around the functioning farm you'll be calling home.
 Bambusa is more than just a pretty Hacienda, the 500+ acres that surround and pertain to Bambusa are actively cultivated with fields of banana, cacao, orange, coffee, pineapple and herds of white Brahman cattle.